nttgin/BGPalerter/README.md

 In `config.yml` you can find other reporting mechanisms (e.g. email and slack) in addition to logging to files.
 Please uncomment the related section and configure according to your needs.

+If you enable email reporting, download also the directory `reports/email_templates` in the same directory of the executable.

 ## More information for users

 ### Composition